 Dr. Arthur Henry Paget was born in Tenby, Wales on the 6th of December, 1832.
 He was the 6th of 10 children born to Dr. Robert John Paget and the former Mary Ann Jane Blackley.
 His father received his medical training from Edinburgh University and according to the 1830 Pigot Business Directory, Dr. Robert John Paget’s practice was located on Park Street in Devon, England.
 In 1838, Dr. Robert John Paget immigrated with his family to Thornhill, near Toronto, Ontario.
 At the time there were 8 children, including Dr. Arthur Henry Paget and 7 of his siblings; Emily Elizabeth, Mary Louisa, Robert John, Edward Albert, Edith Lucy, Rosalind Caroline and Frances Ellen Clara.
 Two more siblings were born in Canada; William Pouget and George Augustus.
 His father continued to practice medicine in Canada in Toronto and in Vaughan (York County).

-Dr. Arthur Henry Paget graduated from Victoria College in 1858.
+Dr. Arthur Henry Paget graduated from Victoria College in Coburg in 1858.

 He married Charlotte Lord Brady in Stratford, Ontario on the 28th of December, 1858.
 Mrs. Paget was born on the 24th of February, 1833 in Mitchelstown, Cork, Ireland.
 Her parents were Captain James F. Brady and the former Elizabeth Lord.
 Her father was an officer in the 21st Royal Scots Fusiliers.